 - 2 teaspoon turmeric powder

 - ½ cup coconut milk (125 ml)

 - ½ cup water (125 ml)

-- Into a bowl, add in glutinous rice, turmeric powder and water.
+- In a bowl, add glutinous rice, turmeric powder, and water.
 Mix everything together with a spoon.
-Leave to soak overnight or 8 hours.
+Leave to soak overnight or for 8 hours.

-- Into another bowl, add in coconut milk, water and salt.
+- In another bowl, add coconut milk, water, and salt.
 Mix until salt is dissolved and set aside.

-- Prepare your steamer on high heat (using pot, bamboo steamer or electric steamer).
+- Prepare your steamer on high heat (using a pot, bamboo steamer, or electric steamer).
 Drain the glutinous rice and gently place it in a steamer basket.
 Steam for 15 minutes or until half cooked.

 - Carefully remove the basket and pour the half cooked rice into the coconut milk mixture.
 Using a spatula, gently mix everything well until the mixture is fully absorbed.

 - Place the glutinous rice back in the steamer basket and steam for another 20-25 minutes or until fully cooked.
 Stir every 10 minutes to ensure even cooking.
 Serve hot with any curry or sambal.

 Originally published on Aug 16, 2017.
 Updated with improved text, recipe and pictures on Apr 7, 2021.